Medically reviewed on September 19, 2017

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your BiCNU injection.
+Call your doctor for instructions if you miss an appointment for your BiCNU.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 BiCNU can pass into body fluids (urine, feces, vomit).
 For at least 48 hours after you receive a dose, avoid allowing your body fluids to come into contact with your hands or other surfaces.
 Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.